wanghailei/study_ror/Hotwire/turbo_drive.md

 Use `Turbo.config.forms.confirm = confirmMethod` to change the method that gets called for confirmation.
 The default is the browser’s built in `confirm`.

+## `data-turbo-permanent`

+==Turbo replaces the page contents without reloading the browser tab.== When Turbo performs a page visit, it fetches the new HTML in the background, parses it, and then swaps the document’s <body> with the <body> from the new response.
+This is the standard Turbo “full visit.”

+This feature allows a layout to behave like a persistent application shell. ==Without `data-turbo-permanent`, the entire DOM is replaced on every navigation==, so things like a left navigation menu would collapse, lose selection, and reinitialize every time you move to a different page.
+Carbon Web Components would fully reconstruct themselves and lose expanded states.
+Stimulus controllers on those nodes would disconnect and reconnect.
+With data-turbo-permanent, the exact node remains intact across navigations, so everything inside that element continues living as if the page never changed.

+In your BOS shell, the menu is precisely the kind of element that benefits from this.
+It contains a Carbon tree view that keeps interactive state (expanded nodes, selection, focus).
+You want this element to remain stable while the rest of the page changes via `Turbo.visit(route)`.
+By marking only the menu container as permanent, Turbo knows to preserve it and replace everything else.
+If you mark the entire shell permanent, then both the menu and the main content area become unreplaceable, so nothing changes during navigation.
+Therefore, the correct use is to apply `data-turbo-permanent` to the menu only, never to the whole shell.

+### Clarify

+`data-turbo-permanent` is a feature of **Turbo Drive**.
+It is not part of Turbo Frames or Turbo Streams.
+Turbo Frames and Turbo Streams do not need this mechanism, and only Turbo Drive uses it.

+`data-turbo-permanent` is a Turbo Drive feature (part of Hotwire), **not a Rails 8 feature**, although ==Rails 8 uses Turbo **by default.**== ==This behavior has nothing to do with Rails 8 itself.== Rails 8 includes Turbo by default, but Turbo Drive has operated this way since Rails 6 when Hotwire was introduced.

+### What data-turbo-permanent actually does

+==Turbo performs *page navigation without reloading the browser tab*.== When you click a link or call `Turbo.visit("/products")`, Turbo:

+1. Fetches the new page HTML over AJAX.
+2. Parses the HTML.
+3. Replaces the <body> (or <turbo-frame> when frame navigation is used).
+4. Preserves elements marked data-turbo-permanent.

+During this replacement, everything inside the <body> is destroyed and rebuilt unless you explicitly tell Turbo to keep something. ==Elements marked with `data-turbo-permanent` are not replaced during navigation.==

+Turbo preserves them exactly, with all their DOM state, event listeners, Shadow DOM state, Stimulus controllers, and user interaction state.
+Marking the element permanent means: “Turbo, never destroy this element; keep it alive across page navigations - reload.”
+Turbo will copy that exact DOM node — including its internal state, Shadow DOM, Stimulus controllers, and interaction state — from the old page to the new one, and it will discard the incoming version of that same element from the server’s HTML.

+### How Turbo chooses what to preserve

+Turbo compares the *current* DOM, and the *new* DOM returned by the server.
+For each permanent element, Turbo:

+1. Finds it by its DOM id and `data-turbo-permanent`
+2. Removes the matching element from the *incoming* HTML
+3. Reuses the existing element in the current DOM.

 ## Disabling Turbo Drive on Specific Links or Forms

 Turbo Drive can be disabled on a per-element basis by annotating the element or any of its ancestors with `data-turbo="false"`.